Group Coaching Sign Up Open Now - £90pm - Next Cohort Begins Spring 2025 |

 What exactly are you afraid of?

-Be specific, and follow the fear all the way to the bottom.
-Try to focus on the imagined consequences you’re afraid of.
+Be specific, and follow the fear all the way to the bottom, i.e. Try to focus on the imagined consequences of whatever you’re afraid of.

 Preventative Action